jlee7870/jlee7870.github.io/content/hobbies/_index.md

       title: 'Hobbies'
       subtitle: ''
       text: |-
-        In my free time, I also play the acooustic guitar and dance!
+        In my free time, I also play the acoustic guitar and dance!

         ## Guitar